The Jennifer Bush-Lawson Foundation asks those who can to bend, so mothers and babies in need don’t break.

 In honor of Jennifer Lawson, a loving mother of three, who tragically lost her life in 2014, the Jennifer Bush-Lawson Foundation serves economically vulnerable mothers and infants by working to increase access to maternal and pediatric health care and support.

-Enabled by individuals, corporations, and community underwriters, JBLF has:
+Thank so the support of individuals, corporations, and community underwriters like you, JBLF has:

 - Provided almost $250,000 in contributions and grants, including:

 - Funding all costs for 1 year of appointments for 240 infants.

 - Piloting a tele-medicine program that achieved a 65% decline in ER/Hospital admissions, 61% reduction in NICU admissions and 25% reduction in primary c-section rates.

 - Research to explore stress, anxiety, and depression in low-income black perinatal women.

 - Partnered with the community to close the gap in obstacles to care and support such as:

 - Providing metro cards, blood pressure cuffs, car seats, bath supplies, clothing, wellness items such as thermometers, and more.

 - Hosted an event series to explore important topics such as maternal mortality and race, bias, and equity in prenatal care.